A reprisal, in the employment law context, is when an employer has taken action against an employee who has exercised their rights.

 These cases represent a spectrum from which damages for reprisal can be approximated.
 Damages in reprisal situations are typically accompanied by general damages for the corresponding violation(s) of the Ontario Human Rights Code, R.S.O.
 1990, c.19.

-The principle, however, is clear: employers are not entitled to terminate employees on the basis that they asserted their right(s).
-Employment Standards exist for a reason and, should an employer not abide by these standards, employees should be able to voice their concerns and, where applicable, go to the appropriate authority, without fear of losing their job.
+The principle, however, is clear: employers are not entitled to retaliate against employees on the basis that they asserted their right(s).
+Employment Standards exist for a reason and, should an employer not abide by these standards, employees should be able to voice their concerns and, where applicable, go to the appropriate authority, without fear of losing their job or being punished by their employer.

 Advice for Employers